ashanbh/namespacing/README.md

 ## Background
 While AMD & commonJS are great for dyamically including code in your application, i like my code to be structured like a tree.
 I.e. I want one central global object with a deeply nested tree of children.
 As you go down the tree, the modules get smaller and more specific.

-  e.g. Asssume you are writing a dog-walking app called "WAG", your object heiracrhy should look roughly like this
+  e.g. Asssume you are writing a dog-walking app called "WAG", your object heirarchy should look roughly like this

 ```
     WAG